ViennaRNA/ViennaRNA/README.md

 package (`wheel`) in the `dist/` directory.
 These files can be easily installed via Python's `pip`.

+#### Howto prepare the Python 3 sdist/wheel build from git repository
 If you are about to create the Python interface from a fresh clone of our git repository, you require additional steps after running `./configure` as described above.
 In particular, some